TheEpic0ne/HelpDatblockCom/docs/datearth.md

 As a mayor, declare your town to be neutral using `/t toggle neutral`.
 A neutral town cannot voluntarily join any nation and is immune to siege-forced-pvp, plunder, and occupation taxes.
 Attackers can still invade if they manage to defeat the town, but the occupation is in-name-only, with no material benefits provided except to increase nation town count.

 #### Town revolt
-As a mayor, when a certain duration has passed after an invasion, typically many days, the town can revolt and be free of the occupying nation.
+As a mayor, when a 7 days has passed after an invasion, the town can revolt and be free of the occupying nation.
 This is done using `/n leave`.

 #### Nation deletion
 As a king, if your nation gets deleted for any reason, including capture of your last town, you will be refunded 90% of the initial setup cost.
 This can be triggered voluntarily using `/n delete`.